 To ensure your financial security, Gamewatchers Safaris is a member of the Kenya Association of Tour Operators bonding scheme, backed by a leading insurance company.
 Gamewatchers Safaris is also accredited by the Association for the Promotion of Tourism to Africa (APTA), the African Travel and Tourism Association (ATTA), Ecotourism Kenya and the East African Wildlife Society.

-With over 25 years’ experience in the tourism industry, Gamewatchers Safaris has long-standing relationships with many of Kenya’s service providers, including the premier camps and lodges and the airlines.
+With about 30 years’ experience in the tourism industry, Gamewatchers Safaris has long-standing relationships with many of Kenya’s service providers, including the premier camps and lodges and the airlines.
 We also know the myriad of boutique service companies such as hot air balloon operators, horse riding safari providers, mountain climbing experts and water sports companies.
 Whether in the bush, on a beach, in the desert, or half way up a mountain, we can arrange what you’re looking for.

 We have good relationships with most major hotel and camp operators, as well as with independent operators.
 We will listen to your preferences and create a seamless holiday.
 We can also organise team building, conferencing and other work related expeditions.